thelounge/thelounge.github.io/_guides/https.md

 First, you need an HTTPS certificate.
 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open Certificate Authority that provides completely free HTTPS certificates.

-You can visit the [Certbot website](https://certbot.eff.org/) on how to correctly generate your free SSL certificate for each operating system.
+You can visit the [Certbot website](https://certbot.eff.org/) for *instructions* on how to correctly generate your free SSL certificate for each operating system.

 Follow the instructions on screen.
 This should generate a private key, as well as your HTTPS certificate that will expire after 90 days.